Xananax/unity-manipulateObjectsTest/README.md

 ## Draggable.cs

-Attach to any object in the scene to make Rigidbodies draggable.
+Attach to any object in the scene to make all Rigidbodies draggable (or those on a layer you select).
 Break Force (speed) and Break Torque (fast change of direction) that can break the joint between the mouse and the object are dependant on the object's mass that is set in it's Rigibody.

 #### Properties